eclipse-che/che-website/README.md

 ### Updating the website
-Once your PR is merged, we have jobs at https://ci.eclipse.org/che/job/che-website-pipeline/ that will update the site.
-It may take few hours.
+Once your PR is merged, the pipeline in [che-website-publish](https://github.com/eclipse-che/che-website-publish) project will run to publish your changes.
+It may take some time

 ### Che documentation ?